blbadger/blbadger.github.io/language-representations-inputs.md

 ogacessive dungeonJR785
  ```

-There is a clear explanation for why the GPT-2 embedding is non-invertible: the linear transformation corresponding to the token-to-embedding operation transforms a vector space of dimension $d(a) = 50257$ to a vector space of $d(O_e(a, \theta)) = 728$ for the base GPT-2 model, or $d(O_e(a, \theta)) = 1600$.
-Non-invertibility is expected for both embeddings being that the output dimension is so much smaller than the input.
+There is a clear explanation for why the GPT-2 embedding is non-invertible: the linear transformation corresponding to the token-to-embedding operation transforms a vector space of dimension $d(a) = 50257$ to a vector space of $d(O_e(a, \theta)) = 728$ for the base GPT-2 model, or $d(O_e(a, \theta)) = 1600$ for the 1.5B parameter `gpt2-xl`.
+Non-invertibility is expected for both embeddings being that the output dimension is much smaller than the input, and as the input dimension exceeds the output there are many different inputs that will yield one identical output of the word to embedding transformation.

-### Inputs representations via embeddings

 ### Other attempts to enforce accurate input representation